visit/galaxy-docs/_includes/availability-accommodation.md

 }
 ```

 This is a **POST** request that requires a filter with a valid (non-expired) SearchId.
 The filter otherwise behaves the same as it would in the original <a href="https://visit.github.io/galaxy-docs/#accommodation19">Accommodation availability</a> search.
-You can see a bare minimum verison of this search in the examples.
+You can see a bare minimum version of this search in the examples.

 ### HTTP Request